luptior/python_generator/README.md

-    agts (int) – the number of nodes doms (int) – the size of the domains m (int) – the number of random edges to add for each new node p (float) – Probability of adding a triangle after adding a random edge p2 (float) – the constraint tightness (0 = full hard, 1 = full soft) max_arity (int) – the maximum constraint arity max_cost (int) - the maximum cost of a constraint value
+    agts (int) – the number of nodes doms (int) – the size of the domains m (int) – the number of random edges to add for each new node t (float) – Probability of adding a triangle after adding a random edge p2 (float) – the constraint tightness (0 = full hard, 1 = full soft) max_arity (int) – the maximum constraint arity max_cost (int) - the maximum cost of a constraint value